 All payables, accrued liabilities and long-term obligations are reported in the government-wide financial statements.

 Governmental fund payables and accrued liabilities that, once incurred, are paid in a timely manner and in full from current financial resources are reported as obligations of the fund.
-There were no liabilities at December 31, 2020.

 Net Position